timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-config.md

 ### `jit`
 On the access node, set `jit` to `off`.
 Currently, JIT does not work well with distributed queries.
-However, you can enable JIT on the data nodes succssfully.
+However, you can enable JIT on the data nodes successfully.

 ### `statement_timeout`
 On the data nodes, disable `statement_timeout`.
 If you need to enable this,